Thursday, September 2, 2010

 Oregon 550 tri-axial compass

 Having a tri-axial compass means you don’t have to hold the unit level while navigating.
-The calibration process is the same as on the Dakota 20.
-Here’s a brief video I shot of it, showing the procedure.
+The downside is that the calibration process is more complicated than that for a two-axis electronic compass.
+It’s the same procedure that is used on the Dakota 20 — here’s a brief video I shot of it.
+The compass should be recalibrated every time you change the batteries in the unit.
+Like most GPS receivers with an electronic compass, the 550 also includes a barometric altimeter.

 Garmin-custom-mapMore maps for the Oregon 550